 You know we’re living in really sad times when healthy self-esteem is considered taboo.
 It’s more than okay to love yourself.
 You should 100% love yourself—flaws and all.
 So post your selfies unashamedly, and make sure everyone knows that you know just how special you are.

 I’m pretty happy letting everyone know how truly rad I am, and how much I am worth (which, for the record, is a lot).
-I’m also happy posting a shit-ton of pictures on Instagram for my own enjoyment (mostly pictures of my face and shitty concert photography—sometimes I post random things I like).
+I’m also happy posting a shit-ton of pictures on Instagram for my own enjoyment (mostly pictures of my face and shitty concert photography).
 I also don’t hang out with people who make me feel crappy or anything less than wonderful.
 Don’t let other people dim that spark of yours.
 And under no circumstances should you ever change who you are or stop being yourself to make someone feel better.